Molka: Social reaction to molka crimes

 There have been various reactions to the increased prevalence of molka crimes, including increased discussion and more physical demonstrations regarding the issue.

 'Molka' ranked third in South Korea's most Tweeted about social issues in 2018, outranked only by #SchoolMeToo and 'feminism' first and second respectively.
 All of these issues relate to the uneven sexual violence that women face.
-Even President Moon Jae-in acknowledged in May 2018 that the spycam epidemic had become 'part of daily life' in South Korea and that there should be greater punishment for offenders.
+In May 2018, President Moon Jae-in supported greater punishment for offenders, stating that it had become a "part of daily life".

 However, many treat molka incidents and other forms of gendered violence as isolated incidents and the result of extreme individuals rather than a part of systemic misogyny and a culture of indifference toward sexual violence against women.

-Monthly protests against spy cameras from May to August 2018 in Seoul were in part catalyzed by one molka incident where the perpetrator was a woman who secretly filmed a nude male model.
+Monthly protests against spy cameras from May to October 2018 in Seoul were in part catalyzed by one molka incident where the perpetrator was a woman who secretly filmed a nude male model.
 The investigation and punishment were conducted rapidly and harshly in comparison to most molka crime cases where nearly 98% of perpetrators are male, and the police's response to the rare case of a female perpetrator and male victim angered many women.
 Protest campaigns included removal of spycams, harsher punishments for perpetrators, and greater regulations around the sale of spycam equipment.
 "My life is not your porn" became a slogan popularized in the protest as a response to the prevalence of spy cameras installed in everyday places.
 The August protest condemning spy cameras particularly shattered records of protest numbers, reportedly drawing up to between 55,000 and 70,000 female participants according to organizers and becoming the largest women-only demonstration in Korea's history.

 A computer specialist who works to delete molka footage said that the protests drew enough attention to the issue of molka crimes that her company saw a surge in demand for its services.

 In response to this controversy, the police countered that the perpetrator was able to be quickly arrested because it was easy to identify the perpetrator, with the information that she was in a specific classroom at a university where only a few people gathered, and that the perpetrator's gender was not the reason.